top of page

 When reviewed through a nutrition-focused lens, blood results can highlight:

-I focus on careful, evidence-informed interpretation, using optimal ranges where appropriate — always alongside medical care, not instead of it.
+I focus on careful, evidence-informed interpretation, using optimal ranges — always alongside medical care, not instead of it.

 Doctor’s Data Hair Mineral Analysis